Embedding cyclic information-theoretic structures in acyclic spacetimes: no-go results for indefinite causality: Indefinite causal structures as instances of cyclic quantum networks

+In this section, we show that indefinite causal structures as described in the process matrix formalism can be modelled as instances of the cyclic quantum networks allowed in our framework, and derive some connecting results.

-The local operation of each party $A$ in the process framework is modelled as a map from their input system $A_I$ to their output system $A_O$, possibly labelled by a classical setting $a$ and outcome $x$.
-Here we extend the set of in and output systems of the local map to explicitly include the setting and outcome.
-We model the local operation $\mathcal{M^A}$ of a party $A$ as a CPTP map from the input systems $A_I$ and $A_s$ to the output systems $A_O$ and $A_o$, where $A_I$ and $A_O$ are the quantum in/output systems we have seen before, $A_s$ and $A_o$ model the local in/output systems carrying the classical setting $a$ (that specifies the choice of operation to be applied on the input system $A_I$) and a possible measurement outcome $x$ of the party.
-In other words, $\mathcal{M}^A_a(\cdot ):=\mathcal{M}^A(\ket{a}\bra{a}_{A_{s}}\otimes \cdot)$ acts as a CPTP map from $A_I$ to $A_O$ and $A_o$ for each choice of classical setting $a$.\footnote{The classical setting and outcome, $a$ and $x$ are encoded as quantum states $\ket{a}$ and $\ket{x}$ in the computational basis.} If the map does not implement a measurement but implements a transformation from $A_I$ to $A_O$ depending on a setting choice $a$ on $A_s$, the output state on $A_o$ will correspond to the deterministic outcome represented by a fixed state $\ket{\perp}$, and the output system $A_o$ can simply be ignored in this case.
-We will say that an outcome is non-trivial if it does not equal $\perp$.
-Then the action of each of the CP maps $\mathcal{M}_{x|a}^A$ (defining the quantum instrument $\mathcal{J}_a^A$ in the process framework) on an input state $\rho_{A_I}$ can be described as
+\paragraph{Extended local maps} To capture the set of quantum instruments associated with an agent in the process framework as a single CPTP map, we introduce additional in and output systems corresponding to the classical setting and outcome of the agent.
+Observe that the local operation $\mathcal{M^A}$ of an agent $A$ can be equivalently modelled as a CPTP map from the input systems $A^I$ and $A^s$ to the output systems $A^O$ and $A^o$, where $A^I$ and $A^O$ are the quantum in/output systems we have seen before, $A^s$ and $A^o$ model the local in/output systems carrying the classical setting $a$ (that specifies the choice of operation to be applied on the input system $A^I$) and a possible measurement outcome $x$ of the agent.
+We can encode the classical setting and outcome, $a$ and $x$ as quantum states $\ket{a}$ and $\ket{x}$ in the computational basis.
+If the map does not implement a measurement but implements a transformation from $A^I$ to $A^O$ depending on a setting choice $a$ on $A^s$, the output state on $A^o$ will correspond to the deterministic outcome represented by a fixed state $\ket{\perp}$, and the output system $A^o$ can simply be ignored in this case.
+An outcome is non-trivial if it does not equal $\perp$.
+We refer to the map $\mathcal{M}^{A_k}: A^I_k\otimes A^s_k\mapsto A^O_k\otimes A^o_k$ for each agent $A_k$ as the \emph{extended local map} or \emph{extended local operation} of that agent.
+From the extended map, we can then recover the action the CP maps $\mathcal{M}_{x|a}^A$ (defined in the process framework) on an input state $\rho^{A^I}$ as follows.